Out of gauge container: Top container types [+ 2024 guide to best prices]

 What is out of gauge cargo?

-When we talk about out of gauge (OOG) cargo, we’re referring to cargo that exceeds the dimensions of a standard dry container.
+When we talk about out of gauge (OOG) cargo, we’re referring to cargo that exceeds the Standard Shipping Container Dimensions.
 Standard dry containers come in three main sizes: 20ft, 40ft and 40ft HC (high cube).
 Any cargo that can’t fit into a standard container falls into the OOG category.

 So what size and weight constitutes out of gauge cargo?
 Anything that exceeds the following dimensions:

-Want to learn more about standard shipping containers, their uses and benefits?
-Click here to get the full lowdown.
+Want to learn more about standard shipping containers, their uses and benefits? standard shipping containers

 Types of out of gauge cargo